(from the CIA World Factbook)

-November 21, 2006 - Lebanese Minister of Industry Pierre Gemayel, son of former president Amin Gemayel, is shot and killed while driving though Beirut.
+November 21, 2006 - Minister of Industry Pierre Gemayel, son of former President Amin Gemayel, is shot and killed while driving though Beirut.

-June 13, 2007 - Anti-Syrian Lebanese lawmaker Walid Eido, along with nine other people, is killed in an explosion believed to be an assassination attempt.
-Eido was a vocal supporter of a U.N. investigation into the assassination of former Lebanese Prime Minister Rafik Hariri and was a member of a political block led by Saad Hariri, Rafik Hariri's son.
+June 13, 2007 - Anti-Syrian lawmaker Walid Eido, along with nine other people, is killed in an explosion.
+Eido was a vocal supporter of a UN investigation into Hariri’s assassination and was a member of a political bloc led by Hariri’s son, Saad Hariri.

-November 24, 2007 - Before leaving office, Emile Lahoud declares a state of emergency in Lebanon and hands security over to the military.
+November 24, 2007 - Before leaving office, Lahoud declares a state of emergency and hands security over to the military.
 The vacancy left by Lahoud will be filled by Prime Minister Fouad Siniora until a new president can be elected.

 May 8, 2008 - The leader of Hezbollah, Hassan Nasrallah, says the plan to shut down his group’s telecommunications system amounts to “a declaration of open war.”
-Gun battles erupt on the streets on Beirut between Hezbollah supporters and government forces.
+Gun battles erupt in the streets of Beirut between Hezbollah supporters and government forces.

-June 27, 2009 - President Michel Sleiman appoints Saad Hariri, son of assassinated former Prime Minister Rafik Hariri, as the country’s new prime minister.
+June 27, 2009 - Sleiman appoints Saad Hariri as the country’s new prime minister.

-November 9, 2009 - After five months of deliberations, Prime Minister Saad Hariri announces the formation of a cabinet, comprised of members of Hariri’s party and members of Hezbollah.
+November 9, 2009 - After five months of deliberations, Hariri announces the formation of a cabinet, comprised of members of Hariri’s party and members of Hezbollah.

-January 12, 2011 - Eleven Hezbollah members of Prime Minister Saad Hariri’s cabinet resign, causing his coalition government to collapse.
+January 12, 2011 - Eleven Hezbollah members of Hariri’s cabinet resign, causing his coalition government to collapse.

-January 17, 2011 - The U.N.-backed Special Tribunal for Lebanon hands down indictments in the 2005 assassination of former prime minister Rafik Hariri.
-The details of the indictments are being kept secret by the International Court Justice in the Netherlands in order not to provoke violence in the country.
+January 17, 2011 - The UN-backed Special Tribunal for Lebanon hands down indictments in the 2005 assassination of Rafik Hariri.
+The details of the indictments are being kept secret by the International Court of Justice in the Netherlands in order not to provoke violence in the country.

-January 25, 2011 - President Michel Suleiman appoints Najib Mikati as Lebanon's new Prime Minister.
+January 25, 2011 - Sleiman appoints Najib Mikati as prime minister.

 March 2011-present - Hundreds of thousands of refugees from Syria’s civil war flood Lebanon.

-June 13, 2011 - Prime Minister-designate Najib Mikati, a Sunni political independent backed by Hezbollah, announces the formation of a new government.
+June 13, 2011 - Mikati announces the formation of a new government.

-July 8, 2011 - Judge Daniel Fransen with the Special Tribunal for Lebanon issues arrest warrants for suspects in the killing of former Prime Minister Hariri and 22 others.
+July 8, 2011 - Judge Daniel Fransen with the Special Tribunal issues arrest warrants for suspects in the assassination of Rafik Hariri.

-July 29, 2011 - The judge of the U.N. special tribunal lifts a confidentiality order and reveals the names of people sought in the killing of former Lebanese Prime Minister Rafik Hariri.
-They are: Salim Jamil Ayyash, Mustafa Amine Badreddine, Hussein Hassan Oneissi, and Assad Hassan Sabra.
+July 29, 2011 - The Special Tribunal lifts a confidentiality order and reveals the names of people sought in Rafik Hariri’s assassination.
+They are: Salim Jamil Ayyash, Hassan Habib Merhi, Hussein Hassan Oneissi and Assad Hassan Sabra.

 November 29-30, 2011 - Rockets are fired from Lebanon into Israel for the first time in more than two years.
 Israel retaliates with artillery fire into Lebanon.
 No injuries are claimed on either side.

-December 9-11, 2011 - A roadside bomb hits a U.N. vehicle in Lebanon wounding five French peacekeepers and a Lebanese civilian.
-Two days later a rocket is fired from Lebanon aimed at Israel, but falls short and wounds a Lebanese woman.
+December 9-11, 2011 - A roadside bomb hits a UN vehicle in Lebanon wounding five French peacekeepers and a Lebanese civilian.
+Two days later, a rocket is fired from Lebanon aimed at Israel.
+The rocket falls short and wounds a Lebanese woman.

-October 19, 2012 - Brig.
-Gen. Wissam al-Hassan, First Sgt.
-Sahyouni and a bystander are killed in a massive car bomb explosion in Beirut.
-Al-Hassan was the chief of the Internal Security Forces Information Branch and opposed the Syrian government of Bashar al-Assad.
+October 19, 2012 - Brigadier General Wissam al-Hassan and two others are killed in a car bomb explosion in Beirut.
+Hassan was the chief of the Internal Security Forces Information Branch and opposed the Syrian government of Bashar al-Assad.

-March 22, 2013 - Prime Minister Najib Mikati announces the resignation of his government after disputes over parliamentary elections.
+March 22, 2013 - Mikati announces the resignation of his government after disputes over parliamentary elections.

 April 6, 2013 - Tammam Salam is designated to become the new prime minister.